 Promotes a recovery based approach to member care that emphasizes hope, respect, self-direction and empowerment by providing peer support, personal assistance, education on community resources and other supportive services, to aid in members’ recovery from mental illness and/or addiction disorders.
-Guidance and direction is provided by the Site Director and Chief Clinical Officer.
+Guidance and direction is provided by the Program Coordinator, Program Director and the Chief Clinical Officer.

 • Relates own recovery process in a positive and supportive manner through coaching, role modeling and mentoring in order to establish or strengthen member’s recovery.